ogulcanakca/TimeSeriesForecastAPI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC0-1.0 License.
 See the [LICENSE](LICENSE) file for more details.